Kotti/kotti_user_manual/docs/adding_content/documents.rst

 image-to-text formatting options.
 This also works like a word processing software, for embedding images in a document.

-For our "Fruits" document, which will mainly be a list of fruit images, we only need overview narrative:

-..
-Image:: ../images/adding_fruits_document_body.png
+We list the available rootstock in the body of our "Fruit Rootstock" document.

 Saving
 ------

 Each Add and Edit form in Kotti has a button that you click to save.
 When you do, you will see the view change to that of the content type created.
-Having entered the title, description, and body for our "Fruits" document, we save:
+Having entered the title, description, tags, and body for our new document, we save and we then see the view for the new document:

 ..
-Image:: ../images/adding_fruits_document_save.png

-and we then see the view for the saved "Fruits" document:

-..
-Image:: ../images/fruits_document_saved.png
+Image:: ../images/fruit_rootstock_document_save_flash_message.png

 Navigation in Toolbar
 ---------------------

 Once you have added several documents, perhaps following an outline to build a nested structure of documents, Kotti will handle linking the documents together in its menu and breadcrumbs system.
+Look again at the full screen capture above.
-You see the main sections displayed across the top, in the toolbar.
-You see the path to the current document in the breadcrumbs display above the title.

-The toolbar, with navigation and search box:
+You see the main sections displayed across the top, in the toolbar, with navigation and searchbox:

 ..
 Image:: ../images/fruits_document_toolbar.png

-The breadcrumbs:
+You see the path to the current document in the breadcrumbs display above the
+title:

 ..
 Image:: ../images/fruits_document_breadcrumbs.png